pace-rs/docs/src/command_line_interface/command_reference.md

 **Usage:** `pace setup config` or `pace setup completions`

+### settings

+Change various application settings, including Pomodoro lengths, time zone, and reflection format.
+This is useful for customizing pace to your preferences.
+You can also get the current settings for the application, e.g. for automation.

+**Usage:** `pace settings set time-zone` or `pace settings get time-zone`

 ### docs

 Opens the documentations for users, developers, and the configuration file in